Bund der Pfadfinderinnen und Pfadfinder

-The Bund der Pfadfinderinnen und Pfadfinder (BdP) (German Association of Guides and Scouts) is the largest non-denominational, co-educational Scout and Guide association in Germany.
-Through its membership in the Ring deutscher Pfadfinderverbände and in the Ring Deutscher Pfadfinderinnenverbände, it is part of the World Organization of the Scout Movement and the World Association of Girl Guides and Girl Scouts.
+The Bund der Pfadfinder*innen (BdP) (German Association of Guides and Scouts, formerly "Bund der Pfadfinderinnen und Pfadfinder") is the largest non-denominational, co-educational Scout and Guide association in Germany.
+Through its membership in the Ring deutscher Pfadfinder*innenverbände, it is part of the World Organization of the Scout Movement and the World Association of Girl Guides and Girl Scouts.
 Founded in 1976, the association serves about 30,000 members nationwide.

 Program

 BdP's working methods consist of weekly meetings, hikes, camps and other activities for its three age sections.
 These are organized by volunteer youth leaders.
 The program is based on nine pillars: